Truc4p/derma-mind/backend/knowledge-sources/extracted-content/skin-care-beyond-the-basics-4th_figures.md

 ## HOME-CARE CONCEPTS FOR SENSITIVE SKIN

 You should spend some time educating your clients about treating their skin at home.
 Emphasize the importance of avoiding activities and procedures that can increase redness or the chance of reactions and damage to the barrier function.
 With the client, discuss the following precautions.
 Many of these concepts are similar to those previously mentioned for use in the treatment room.
-1. Avoid heat, including sun exposure, sitting directly in front of fi replaces, and hot water in the shower or when cleansing the skin.
+1. Avoid heat, including sun exposure, sitting directly in front of fireplaces, and hot water in the shower or when cleansing the skin.
 Heat may stimulate both neurological and immune responses.
 2. Avoid sun exposure, and always wear a sunscreen during daylight hours.
 3. Avoid using scrubs and strong exfoliants.
 4. Avoid using fragranced products.
 5. Stop using any product that feels stimulating or overdrying.
 6. Avoid overcleansing or cleansing the skin too often.
 7. Avoid using alcohol-based products.

 Some clients with sensitive skin who also have rosacea may experience more redness in the following cases: